 The route that privately-held companies need to follow as they prepare for life as a public company is long and winding.
 There is plenty of scope to miss opportunities, or to take costly wrong turns.

 The article below is a practical guide to help companies manage this process effectively, to avoid the common pitfalls, and to ensure that when they are otherwise technically ready to float (for example, on Moscow Exchange), they are also ready to proceed from a communications perspective...

 ...and then following the successful flotation, to ensure they are well prepared for the next stage of their development – that is to meet the persistent demans that come with "life as a public company".

 Chapter 1.
 Pre-IPO

-One of the challenges that many Russian issuers have faced to-date is that they have left it late to start thinking about market-oriented communications.
+One of the challenges that many issuers have faced to-date is that they have left it late to start thinking about market-oriented communications.

-We note the famous open letter by Blackrock in 2011, in which the asset management firm said that they were tired of having to make investment decisions based on a “single one-hour meeting” with a company.
+It's worth noting the famous open letter by Blackrock in 2011, in which the asset management firm said that they were tired of having to make investment decisions based on a "single one-hour meeting" with a company.
 That underscored the need for companies to start their communication with the market considerably earlier than had until then been the norm.